 - Produce consistent, high-quality content that shows search engines your site is fresh and relevant.

 - Use keywords and latent semantic indexing (related/topical) keywords throughout the copy to help search engines understand your content as a topic and theme.

 - Develop title tags using primary and secondary keywords.

-- Write meta descriptions that are unique and entice click-thru rate; the better the click-thru rate, the better for SEO.
+- Write meta descriptions that are unique and entice click-through rate; the better the click-through rate, the better for SEO.

-- Develop site with one H1 per page, using that page’s focus keyword.
+- Develop your website with one H1 per page, using that page’s focus keyword.

-- Use keywords in ALT tag and image file names as search engines “see” images by reading the ALT tag and the file name.
+- Use keywords in alt tags and image file names, as search engines “see” images by reading the alt tags and file names.

 - Hyperlink SEO-friendly text when linking to internal web pages.

 - Code pages for mobile so search engines recognize the mobile-friendly version.